50 Fashion Secrets Personal Stylists Won’t Tell You for Free

-These secret tricks of the trade will have you looking like you've got the budget for a professional stylist every time you step out.
+These genius tricks of the trade will have you looking like you've got the budget for a professional stylist every time you step out.

-Before you rush out to buy new style essentials to add to your weekend look, business casual wardrobe, or date night ensembles, you’ll want to read what these professional stylists have to say about nailing the perfect look.
-Their suggestions might surprise you, and land you with more compliments than ever before.
-Read on to see which key pieces you really need, how to update and wear the looks you already own and try new things with the essentials you already love.
-You’ll also want to understand the basics of business casual for women.
+Before you rush out to buy new style essentials to add to your weekend look, work wardrobe, or date-night ensembles, you’ll want to read what these professional stylists have to say about nailing the perfect look.
+Their suggestions might surprise you—and land you with more compliments than ever.
+Read on to see which key pieces you really need, how to update and wear the looks you already own, and try new things without spending a bundle.
+Use this information wisely and you’ll not only understand the style secrets of women who always look put together—you’ll actually be one of those women!

 Having style doesn’t have to mean dresses and heels

 “Fashion doesn’t mean having to be super girly.
 I am a tomboy at heart, so I like to encourage women like me to experiment with menswear or more casual pieces.
-One tomboy trend I love is a trench coat with cute sneakers!” —Olivia Pierson, TipTalk fashion expert and star of WAGS
+One tomboy trend I love is a trench coat with cute sneakers!” —Olivia Pierson, TipTalk fashion expert and the star of ‘Relatively Nat & Liv’

 Don’t believe everything you see on Instagram

 “Social media doesn’t always show the whole picture.
-For instance, as glamorous as I appear on social media, I wish people knew that not only am I most comfortable in sweatpants and a sweatshirt but it’s when I feel the sexiest!” —Natalie Halcro, TipTalk fashion expert and star of WAGS
+For instance, as glamorous as I appear on social media, I wish people knew that not only am I most comfortable in sweatpants and a sweatshirt but it’s also when I feel the sexiest!” —Natalie Halcro, TipTalk fashion expert and the star of ‘Relatively Nat & Liv’

 Spending too much time choosing your outfit can ruin the rest of your day

-Try this: You should finally get rid of these articles of clothing and accessories in your closet, and then invest in core staples like this Helena Denim Jacket by Kut from the Kloth.
+Try this: You should finally get rid of these articles of clothing and accessories in your closet, and then invest in core staples like this Dangela Embroidered Denim Jacket from Francesca’s.
 You’ll find yourself wearing it with everything from flouncy skirts to colorful pants, and even over little black dresses for a polished weekend look.

 The hottest clothing item isn’t clothing

 “There are so many trend pieces, online articles, news snippets, and magazine blurbs about what the next ‘it’ things are or what things you ‘should never be seen in again.’
 All that is propaganda.
 True personal style is that which looks great to the outside world but makes the wearer feel even greater inside.
-If you are confident in your style, it will project beauty no matter what you’re wearing.” —Stephen V Hernandez, a personal stylist based out of NYC
+If you are confident in your style, it will project beauty no matter what you’re wearing.” —Stephen V. Hernandez, a personal stylist based in New York City

 Save money by combining expensive items with sale-rack stuff